status-im/nimbus-eth1/nimbus/sync/beacon/README.md

 ### Starting `nimbus` for syncing

-As the sync process is quite slow, it makes sense to pre-load the database with data from an `Era1` archive (if available) before starting the real sync process.
-The command would be something like
+As the syncing process is quite slow, it makes sense to pre-load the database from an *Era1* archive (if available) before starting the real sync process.
+The command for importing an *Era1* reproitory would be something like

        ./build/nimbus import \
           --era1-dir:/path/to/main-era1/repo \
           ...

-which will take a while for the full *MainNet* era1 repository (but way faster than the sync.)
+which will take its time for the full *MainNet* Era1 repository (but way faster than the beacon sync.)

-On a system with memory considerably larger than *8GiB* the *nimbus* binary is started on the same machine where the beacon node runs as
+On a system with memory considerably larger than *8GiB* the *nimbus* binary is started on the same machine where the beacon node runs with the command

        ./build/nimbus \
           --network=mainnet \